Northern Ireland Assembly divided by Irish language

 Sinn Féin attempted to introduce the Irish language bill in the assembly in 2015.
 The DUP criticised the effort as "futile" and it did not gain the necessary support to become law.

-Political debate rarely involves the content of a possible Irish language act, focusing more on the general principle of whether there should be legislation or not.
+Political debate rarely involves the actual content of a possible Irish language act, focusing more on the general principle of whether there should be legislation or not.

-Any act would guarantee Irish was given the same official status as English.
+Many Irish language activists call for legislation that would guarantee Irish was given the same official status as English.

 That would lead to measures like: